 8. Roche Harbor

 Follow Roche Harbor Road into the historic resort, the former site of the Mc Millen’s family lime kiln operation.
 Roche Harbor has a beautiful marina and several notable restaurants.
 Check out President Roosevelts signature in the guest book at the historic Hotel De Haro and John Wayne’s custom made bath tub, still in use in one of their guest rooms today.

 Take Reuben Memorial Drive out of Roche Harbor.
 The road changes names to Armadale Road.
 Turn right on Anderson Lane and arrive at the charming, boutique San Juan Distillery and cidery, offering free tours and tastings every Saturday from Memorial Day through Labor Day.
 Learn which apples make the best cider and which cider makes the best Brandy.
 Sip on island inspired concoctions like Lavender & Wild Rose Liqueur, Madrone Flavored Brandy and Salal Gin and don’t forget to take some home.

 Get back to Roche Harbor and take Roche Harbor Road south.
 Drive by San Juan Island’s original Farm-to-Table restaurant, the famous Duck Soup Inn, and Lakedale Resort, an awesome place to go swimming and paddling on a hot day.
 Another mile down the road, find the picture perfect San Juan Vineyards.
-The historic tasting room is open daily from 11:00am to 7:00pm for tastings, picnics and to stock up on award winning, island grown vines.
+The historic tasting room is open on weekends for tastings, picnics and to stock up on award winning, island grown vines.